knative/pkg/metrics/README.md

 ### Steps to reach the goal

 - [ ] [Add OpenCensus Agent as one of the export options](https://github.com/knative/pkg/issues/955).
-- [ ] Ensure that all tests pass in a non-Google-Cloud connected environment. **This is true today.**
+- [ ] Ensure that all tests pass in a non-Google-Cloud connected environment.
+      **This is true today.**
       [Ensure this on an ongoing basis.](https://github.com/knative/pkg/issues/957)
 - [ ] (Google) to implement OpenCensus Agent configuration to match what they are doing for Stackdriver now.
 (No public issue link because this shoud be in Google's vendor-specific configuration.)
+- [ ] Stop adding exporter features outside of the OpenCensus / OpenTelemetry
+      export as of 0.13 release (03 March 2020).
+Between now and 0.13, small
+      amounts of additional features can be built in to assist with the bridging process or to support existing products.
+New products should build on the OpenCensus Agent approach.